Ideas for offering practical support:

-- Due to the transient nature of military life, military families are eager to develop connections.
+- Reach out – due to the transient nature of military life, military families are eager to develop connections

 Local church support:

-- Foster connections through the life-changing power of Christ.
+- Foster connections through the life-changing power of Jesus.

 - Military families look to the local church in hopes of forming deep relationships.
 Yet they face hurdles to involvement in the local church: lack of child care, transportation needs, time and finances.
 Consider these factors as you plan holiday parties to enable them to participate and bring friends.